 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.6

-A new drug application (NDA) for elvitegravir for the treatment of HIV-1 infection in adults who have already taken HIV medicines (treatment-experienced) was submitted to the FDA in June 2012.3
+Elvitegravir has gone through Phase III testing in adults.
+A new drug application (NDA) for elvitegravir for the treatment of HIV infection in treatment-experienced adults was accepted by the FDA in April 2014.3

-In a Phase III study, ritonavir-boosted elvitegravir taken once daily was compared to the FDA-approved integrase inhibitor raltegravir (brand name: Isentress) taken twice daily in treatment-experienced, HIV-infected participants.
-Study participants also received additional HIV medicines as part of their optimized background regimens.
-(An optimized background regimen is a combination of drugs, chosen on the basis of a person’s resistance test results and treatment history, that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant’s HIV infection.)
-The background regimen therapy included a boosted protease inhibitor plus another HIV medicine.7,8
+In a Phase III study, the safety and effectiveness of ritonavir-boosted elvitegravir taken once daily was compared to the safety and effectiveness of the FDA-approved integrase inhibitor medicine raltegravir (brand name: Isentress) taken twice daily in HIV-infected adults.
+Participants had previously taken HIV medicines before entering the study (called treatment-experienced).
+All study participants also received a ritonavir-boosted protease inhibitor plus another HIV medicine as part of their background regimens.
+(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant’s HIV infection.)7,8

 Because elvitegravir is still being studied, information on possible side effects of the drug is not complete.
 As testing of elvitegravir continues, additional information on possible side effects will be gathered.